Containerize an application

 If you take a quick look at your containers, you should see at least one container running that's using the getting-started image and on port 3000.
 To see your containers, you can use the CLI or Docker Desktop's graphical interface.

-Run the following docker ps command in a terminal to list your containers.
+Run the docker ps command in a terminal to list your containers.

 $ docker ps